avamsykiran/JavaFSD_May2022/05.UX-SPA/Angular/README.md

 Decomposing Components - (Parent Child Components)
 ------------------------------------------------------------------

-    Parent has to share data to Child Component
+    Parent has to share data to Child Component through attributes.

+        an attribute is a data memeber of the child component and is expected to be marked as @Input()

     Child has to raise an event to be handled by Parent Component

+        EvetnEmitter<?> from @angular/core is used to raise our own events.

+        Child component can raise its own event using the EventEmitter and it is to be marked as @Output() so that the parent can handle it.